segmentio/segment-docs/src/unify/profiles-sync/index.md

 You might use this option if, for example, you want to transform additional data or join Segment profile data with external data before materialization.

 > success ""
-> You can alternatively use tables that Segment materializes and syncs to your data warehouse.
-[Learn more](/docs/unify/profiles-sync/tables/#tables-segment-materializes) about the tables Segment materializes.
+> You can alternatively use [tables that Segment materializes](/docs/unify/profiles-sync/tables/#tables-segment-materializes) and syncs to your data warehouse.

 To start seeing unified profiles in your warehouse and build attribution models, you'll need to materialize the tables that Profiles Sync lands into three key views: